PowerAuth Networking SDK for Apple platforms

 )

-Add the following dependencies to your Podfile:
+Add the following dependency to your Podfile:

 pod 'WultraPowerAuthNetworking'